-- · label: an identifier for the instance being added. - recoveryMethod: Preferred method of state recovery.
+- recoveryMethod: Preferred method of state recovery.
 May be auto, clone, or incremental.
-Default is auto. - waitRecovery: Integer value to indicate if the command shall wait for the recovery process to finish and its verbosity level. - · password: the instance connection password. - memberSslMode: SSL mode used on the instance. - ipWhitelist: The list of hosts allowed to connect to the instance for group replication.
-Deprecated. - ipAllowlist: The list of hosts allowed to connect to the instance for group replication. - localAddress: string value with the Group Replication local address to be used instead of the automatically generated one. - groupSeeds: string value with a comma-separated list of the Group Replication peer addresses to be used instead of the automatically generated one.
-Deprecated and ignored. - interactive: Boolean value used to disable/enable the wizards in the command execution, meaning that prompts and confirmations will be provided or not according to the value set.
-The default value is equal to MySQL Shell wizard mode. - exitStateAction: string value indicating the group replication exit state action.

-- memberWeight: integer value with a percentage weight for automatic primary election on failover. - autoRejoinTries: integer value to define the number of times an instance will attempt to rejoin the cluster after being expelled.
+Default is auto. - recoveryProgress: Integer value which defines the recovery process verbosity level. - 0: do not show any progress information. - 1: show detailed static progress information. - 2: show detailed dynamic progress information using progress bars. - ipAllowlist: The list of hosts allowed to connect to the instance for group replication. - localAddress: string value with the Group Replication local address to be used instead of the automatically generated one. - exitStateAction: string value indicating the group replication exit state action. - memberWeight: integer value with a percentage weight for automatic primary election on failover. - autoRejoinTries: integer value to define the number of times an instance will attempt to rejoin the cluster after being expelled.

-When a new instance is added to the cluster, the local address for this instance is automatically added to the group\replication\group\seeds variable on all online cluster instances in order to allow them to use the new instance to rejoin the group, if needed.
+When a new instance is added to the cluster, the local address for this instance is automatically added to the group_replication_group_seeds variable on all online cluster instances in order to allow them to use the new instance to rejoin the group, if needed.

-The instances listed in group\replication\group\seeds are used according to the order in which they appear in the list.
+The instances listed in group_replication_group_seeds are used according to the order in which they appear in the list.
 This ensures user specified settings are used first and preferred.
 See Section 7.5.2, "Customizing InnoDB Cluster Member Servers" for more information.